Natural Resources

 Community 1.3

 This plant community developed under many years of non-use and lack of fire.
-Plant species resemble the Reference Plant Community however, frequency and production are reduced.
+Plant species resemble community 1.1 however, frequency and production are reduced.
 Eventually, litter levels can become high enough to cause decadence and mortality of the stand.
 Bunchgrasses such as little bluestem typically develop dead centers and rhizomatous grasses can form small decadent communities due to a lack of impact by grazing animals.
 Eventually, the interspaces between the plants increase in size leaving more soil surface exposed, causing an erosion concern.
 Cool-season grasses and cactus typically have increased.
 Blue grama is reduced.
 Noxious weeds such as leafy spurge and Dalmatian toadflax invade if a seed source is readily available.
 Invasive grasses such as cheatgrass tend to encroach under these conditions.
 In advanced stages of non-use or lack of fire, plants begin to die off and bare areas increase causing an erosion concern.
 Water flow patterns and pedestalling become apparent.
 Infiltration is reduced and runoff is increased.
 In the 12 to 14 inch PZ, the total annual production (air-dry weight) is about 800 pounds per acre during an average year, but ranges from about 550 pounds per acre in unfavorable years to about 1,050 pounds per acre in above-average years.
 In the 15 to 17 inch PZ, the total annual production (air-dry weight) is about 1,000 pounds per acre during an average year, but ranges from about 650 pounds per acre in unfavorable years to about 1,350 pounds per acre in above-average years.

 Dominant plant species